 “It’s simple: Make a face, then say a line,” Hartt says.
 “It’s good to move first before a line anyway, as it makes a cool beat.
 And, on camera, it makes for a better edit.
 Plus, it forces you to have reactions.
 The beats can be quite fast or a slow reaction that you ‘milk’ for laughs.
 This is great for basic commercial timing, too.”

 Finding your voice as a comedian is accomplished by the same means as a lot of things in an entertainer’s life: trial and error.
-While being a standup is different from being a comedic actor in that you want to be a version of your authentic self onstage, you won’t know what lands and resonates with audiences until you get out there and test it in real time.
+You won’t know what lands and resonates with audiences until you get out there and test it in real time.
 The best way to do this is to “let your unedited inner child out” to play, says Shaw.

 Backstage Expert Jamie Irvine agrees: Ask yourself questions. “[It’s] a useful starting point,” he says.
 “How do people see me?
 What stereotype(s) do I most easily fit into?
 What is funny about me?
 What is funny about where I come from?
 What is funny about how I live my life?
 And perhaps most importantly, what do I find funny?
 If you start [there], your material and approach are more likely to be original because they’re unique to you.”

-Cameron Esposito, co-creator of the show “Take My Wife,” also has a unique approach to finding her standup voice: She talks to herself.
+Writing autobiographically is probably the most common way comedians do their thing.
+The old adage is “write what you know” for a reason.
+But that also risks alienating those who don’t understand or relate to your life.
+Cameron Esposito, co-creator of the show “Take My Wife,” addresses this dilemma by talking to herself.
 “I think almost all standups do standup so they can talk to a younger version of themselves,” she says.
 “In my case, it was really, really difficult to come out.
 I didn’t know gay adults, and I didn’t know that I could have a positive life.
 I was personally really upset to figure out who I was, and it doesn’t have to be that way; that’s always what I’ve been trying to [communicate], talking about my life.”

 Don’t be shy, either, about asking larger questions in your work.
 Writers don’t have to have it all figured out.
 If you’re asking the “big questions,” these are likely doubts and queries everyone has, and it’s through the not knowing that a shared emotional language is created.
 In “The Big Sick,” for instance, Nanjiani grapples with his Muslim upbringing while onstage doing standup.
 No matter one’s religion, you’d be hard-pressed to find an adult American who hasn’t questioned their faith (or lack thereof).